liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Vehicle Parameters

 In our experiments, vehicle parameters are summarized in Tab.
 1. These parameters are corresponding to simulator CarSim, and can be well used in vehicular behavior analysis.
 They are related to the motion of the vehicle and will be used in the ordinary differential equations (ODEs) that describe the vehicle's motion.
-For example, when a vehicle is turning, both longitudinal and lateral accelerations are related to the vehicle mass.
+For example, when a vehicle is turning, both longitudinal and lateral accelerations are related to the vehicle quality.
 In addition, the other five parameters are also related to the vehicle's steering movement and vary from vehicle to vehicle.

 <table>
     <caption>Tab.
 1. Parameters of Vehicles</caption>